Starobinsky Inflation and Dark Energy and Dark Matter Effects from Quasicrystal Like Spacetime Structures: Quasicrystal Models for Dark Energy and Dark Matter

 \subsection{Interaction between DE and DM in aperiodic QC vacuum}

 In this section, we ignore all other forms of energy and matter and study how DE and DM interact in a directly aperiodically QC structured.
-Respective densities of QC dark energy and dark matter are parametrized
+Respective densities of QC dark energy and dark matter are parameterized $\ ^{q}\rho =~_{DE}^{q}\rho +~_{DM}^{q}\rho $ and $\ ^{q}p=~_{DE}^{q}p+~_{DM}^{q}p$, when (\ref{qcenpres}) is written in the form